camiloengineer/camiloengineer/README.md

 # ¡Hello, I am Camilo! <img width="35" src="https://github.com/camiloengineer/camiloengineer/blob/main/resources/img/waving.gif" alt="hand" />

 _I am a Full-Stack Software Engineer with over a decade of experience.
-I specialize in Frontend and have strong skills in Backend, Cloud Services, Software Architecture, and native iOS applications.
-Currently, I am expanding my skills in the field of Data Science and Big Data.
-My values are Constant Innovation, Passion for Design, and being a friendly and empathetic Team Player._
+I am committed to disruptive innovation, product vision, and a high level of accountability.
+Additionally, I am a friendly and empathetic team player.
+How can I assist with your project?
+Let's talk!._

 ## Index
 - [Featured Projects](#featured-projects)